calad0i/da4ml/docs/dais.md

     - (min, max, step) or (signed, integer_bits (excl sign bit), fractional_bits).
 If using (min, max, step), format, it is assumed that the minimal fixed-point representation that contains the full range of the quantization interval is used. (e.g., (-3., 3., 1.) is the same as (-4., 3., 1.): both are (1, 2, 0) in fixed point representation).
 Step **must** be of a power of two.
     - **Must** cause no overflow if the operation itself does not imply quantization.

-The program is executed in the following:
+The program is executed as follows:
-1. Instantiate a empty buffer of size `len(ops)`.
+1. Instantiate an empty buffer of size `len(ops)`.
 2. Go through the list of operations in `ops`.
 Fill the i-th index of the buffer with the result of the i-th operation: buf[i] = ops[i](buf, inp)
 3. Instantiate the output buffer of size `shape[1]`.
 4. Fill output buffer: